 Studies have shown that daily meditation has a positive impact on brain function and tends to reduce age-related decline of gray and white matter in the brain.

-It is not just physical attributes that separate a man from a woman.
+Not just physical attributes separate man from woman.
 Their brains too are not identical.
-Their brains have unique characteristics.
-They differ in structure, function, and ways of processing information.
-Men and women use their brains differently, owing to the difference in the amount of gray and white matter.
-The difference in male and female brains is discussed below.
+They have unique characteristics.
+They differ in structure, function and ways of processing information.
+Men and women use their brains differently, owing to the difference in amount of gray and white matter.
+The difference in male and female brains is discussed here.

 Female brains tend to have 9.5 to 10 times greater white matter than male brains.
 The white matter contains bundles of nerve fibers that carry information from one processing center to another.
 It essentially connects different gray matter regions within the brain.
 More white matter means greater brain connectivity.